A modern backyard patio with white seating, green plants, a small round table, a built-in outdoor oven, and a black fence around a blue swimming pool.

 Garden Design vs Landscape Architecture

-If you’re exploring a creative career working with outdoor spaces, two terms appear often: garden design and landscape architecture.
+If you’re exploring a career working with outdoor spaces, you’ve likely come across two terms: garden design and landscape architecture.

 What Is Garden Design?